Spacha/Scigol/README.md

 ## Ideas for performance

 * Save nodes and segments in a certain way to speed up search.
 E.g. ascending in some sense.
+* Separate renderer thread.
+This is a **must**.
+The Qt painting process must take a separate painter thread which is communicated with using status flags (e.g. `repaint = True`).
+* Draw port symbols on startup _once_ and save the drawing to the port statically -> fast blitting/drawing.